Themes of Neon Genesis Evangelion: Religion

-Assistant director Kazuya Tsurumaki said that they originally used Christian symbolism and themes only to give the project a unique edge against other giant robot shows, that there is no Christian meaning to the series and that it was not meant to be controversial (although it was).
-Hiroki Sato, head of Gainax's PR department, has made similar statements, as has Toshio Okada.
+Assistant director Kazuya Tsurumaki said that they originally used Christian symbolism and themes only to give the project a unique edge against other giant robot shows, that there is no Christian meaning to the series, and that it was not meant to be controversial (although it was).
+Hiroki Sato, head of Gainax's PR department, and Toshio Okada have made similar statements.
 Anno has said that Eva is susceptible to multiple interpretations.
-Austin Carpentieri has argued, that while these statements are most likely true, this only precludes a Christian meaning and not a biblical one: "It would be tantamount to critical malpractice to suggest that the show has absolutely nothing to do with the Bible, or Biblical tradition".